MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/command/localize-metadata.md

 ## Next steps

-Learn more about VisualStudio.Extensibility commands at [Commands overview](command.md).
+Learn more about VisualStudio.Extensibility commands at [Extend Visual Studio commands](command.md).